blackflux/robo-config/README.md

 This directory is the core of every robo-config plugin.

 Top level it only contains sub-directories, which we call "task directories" since they are used to group tasks.
-For example a sub-directory `editor` might indicate tasks related to the editor that is used for the project that uses robo-config.
+For example a task directory `editor` might indicate tasks related to the editor that is used for the project that uses robo-config.

 Each task directory then contains task files and a snippets folder.